Japan government upgrades economic view for first time in eight months

 However, the government maintained its views of private consumption and capital spending, saying that consumer spending held firm and business expenditures were largely flat, suggesting that a virtuous economic cycle is far from assured.

-The report comes a week after the Bank of Japan stuck to its massive stimulus programme and its rosy view of the economy, signalling that the country is on course to emerge from recession without additional monetary easing.
+The report comes a week after the Bank of Japan stuck to its massive stimulus program and its rosy view of the economy, signaling that the country is on course to emerge from recession without additional monetary easing.

 "The economy continues a moderate recovery trend as improvement is seen in the corporate sector," said the Cabinet Office, which compiled the March economic report.